Thai Sang Thai pans EEC as 'overly niche'

 A rift has emerged in the United Thai Nation (UTN) Party, with a group of candidates having complained the party's support for them was running low.

-Preecha Rengsomboonsap, who stands in Loei's Constituency 1, said yesterday he represents a group of candidates who were not receiving enough support from the party.
+Preecha Rengsomboonsap, who stands in Loei's Constituency 1, said on Tuesday that he represents a group of candidates who were not receiving enough support from the party.

 He claims to speak for UTN candidates in Nakhon Phanom, Kalasin, Chaiyaphum, Kamphaeng Phet, Phetchabun and Nakhon Sawan.